I’ve owned all three Apple Watches.

 With the third generation, the question remains: Is Apple Watch for everyone now?

 Let’s dive into my Apple Watch Series 3 review.

 - With Apple Watch, you can call and text without using your phone, while still using your phone number.
 As long as your phone isn’t nearby, the cellular works flawlessly.
 This is perfect for going on dates or places where you want to stay in the moment without going off the grid.
 Even if you don’t get a call or text while away from your phone, having the watch with you that’s capable of texting or calling eases a lot of anxiety.

 - Apple Watch and AirPods are an amazing combination for workouts because it allows you to stream Apple Music from your watch.
 No cords.
 No phone.
 And, all you have to do is double tap your AirPods to skip to the next song.

 - I’m in the minority here, but the red digital crown button to indicate your watch has cellular service looks excellent.
 It adds a nice splash of contrast.

 - If you’ve had an Apple Watch before, all of your old bands will still fit.

 - watchOS 4 is great.
 This isn’t specific to Apple Watch Series 3, but it’s something you should consider when getting an Apple Watch.
 Gestures on the phone and watch are more in sync and make more sense now.
 For instance, pressing the button on the side brings up the dock with your active apps, whereas previously, after pressing the button, a contact app appeared.

 - This thing is fast and works similar to a phone.
 Apps are easy to open with a speedy loading time.

-- You can charge it wirelessly with a Qi charging mat.
-I’m looking forward to Apple’s release of AirPower so I can charge my phone, watch and AirPods all at the same time on the same mat.
+- I’m looking forward to Apple’s release of AirPower so I can charge my phone, watch and AirPods all at the same time on the same mat.